Table of Contents

 Another popular method is to ditch the computer entirely and record using a digital recorder.

-If you are going to go down the digital recorder route, then you need to purchase an SD memory card with enough memory to record your audio files.
+If you choose a digital recorder, you must purchase an SD memory card with enough memory to record your audio files.

 You should be fine with an SD card that has around 32 GB of storage, which is enough for multi-tracking.